 Reverse mortgage loan advances are not taxable and do not affect Social Security or Medicare benefits.
-However, you must be careful that any loan proceeds you retain do not exceed the monthly liquid resource limits for Supplemental Security Income (SSI) and Medicaid, which may be impacted by your HECM payments.
+However, you must be careful that any loan proceeds you retain do not exceed the monthly liquid resource limits for Supplemental Security Income (SSI) and Medicaid.
+You may want to consult a financial professional for additional information.

-Alternatives to a Reverse Mortgage
+Alternatives to a HECM or Other Reverse Mortgage